johangrobler/stock-api/README.md

 * StockTake gets created via API from app

 * When stock reaches minimum order a SMS gets send to a mobile number that is an attribute of the clinic

+#### App business rules

+* User needs to exists on system

+* User login with mobile and receive sms code to login

+* User location is accessed and the nearest clinic is displayed

+* User scans product with barcode scanner to identify stock and enter quantity

+* User can swipe left to set zero quantuty when product is out of stock an is unable to scan

+### How to use the App

+The app can be used via the Ionic View App : <http://view.ionic.io/>

+Register or login and preview the app using the following code:

+0656f90a